 The cars, the Pathfinder Special and J40, were made from scrap off-cuts of metal from the Longbridge Austin Motor Car Factory and were built and painted the same way and with the same expertise as the motor cars themselves.
-The original prototype; JOY1, was 'test-driven' by our Club President, Marcia Blake, daughter of one of the designers, Alfred Ash (See YouTube Link).
+The original prototype; Joy 1, was 'test-driven' by our Club President, Marcia Blake, daughter of one of the designers, Alfred Ash (See "Men and Motors" coverage of the rally in 2002, to hear from Alfred Ash himself).
 The J40 was primarily intended for the American market but it also established its own export markets in Canada and Denmark.
 Austin Pedal Cars eventually were to be found in homes around the world.

 A total of 32,098 Austin J40s were made until production ceased in September 1971.

 The factory was later used to make parts for the 'A' Series motors.
 The Bargoed Plant closed on 30 April 1999.
 'A' series rocker covers were still being produced alongside other small pressings for Rover Group products.